TrizteX/LLMRAG/Readme.md

 # Offline FAQ/Reasoning Chatbot with RAG

-Create a RAG from any data source (docx, txt, etc) and use it as a FAQ chatbot without answering out of context answer and streaming
+Create a RAG from any data source (docx, txt, etc) and use it as a FAQ chatbot without answering out of context answer and streaming.
+Please keep in mind that the default data source is docx, in order to ingest from a different source please look into create_data.py.

 ## Description

 Provide documents, get answers.
+The prompt has been formatted to answer like a chatbot on a company website specifically.

 ## Getting Started